 Every US banking institution is given a nine-digit number known as an ACH routing number.
 It serves as a distinct numerical identification, assisting banks nationwide in determining the locations to which and from which to transfer electronic payments.

-When ACH routing numbers were introduced in the 1970s, the US began to move away from the laborious use of paper checks and toward quicker and more convenient electronic payment methods.
+In the 1970s, the US introduced ACH routing numbers, moving away from the laborious use of paper checks and toward quicker, more convenient electronic payment methods.
 Thus, you will require your ACH routing number each time you send an ACH payment online.

 The Evolution of ACH Routing Numbers